nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

+**Q**: What should I do I am still unable to input a starting time for my event using the format specified?<br>
+**A**: Change the language settings within your computer to a language that supports the "hh:mm" format.

 --------------------------------------------------------------------------------------------------------------------